4.8 out of 5 Stars on TrustPilot

 24-48 hours

 XPS insulation boards are ideal for below the DPC because they offer a closed-cell structure which makes them more waterproof and impact-resistant.
 We sell XPS by the square metre in a range of thicknesses.
 For insulating a solid brick wall the general recommendation to reach building regulations is to opt for a 110mm thickness.
-A really flat surface will need to be achieved while mounting the boards to ensure a smooth topcoat.
+A flat surface must be achieved while mounting the boards to ensure a smooth topcoat.
 We recommend using a spirit level to regularly check that everything is flat.
+XPS should not be used anywhere else but below the DPC due to its non-permeable nature.
+The rest of the EWI system needs to be able to breathe to help alleviate problems with moisture.

 Coverage: